 Letting go of someone you love can be one of the hardest things you ever do.
 But you must.
 As much as we hate to do it, when we let go of someone, we free ourselves of the binds that hold us to the past.

-Letting go of someone we love is about accepting the fact that we can’t change the past nor can we bring them back.
+Letting go of someone we love is about accepting the fact that we can’t change the past or bring them back.

 It’s about making peace with the fact that people we love will enter and leave our lives.

-Whether someone dies, breaks up with you, leaves to another country or is just no longer in your life, you will have to mourn the end of that relationship.
+Whether someone dies, breaks up with you, leaves for another country, or is just no longer in your life, you will have to mourn the end of that relationship.

-With that being said, here are 10 tips on how to let go of someone you love that actually works.
+With that being said, here are 10 tips on how to let go of someone you love that actually work.